Skip to content

 dirctl list "/skills/Text Generation" "/skills/Fact Extraction" --network

-It is also possible to get an aggregated summary about the data held in your local data store or across the network.
+It is also possible to get an aggregated summary of the data held in your local data store or across the network.
 This is used for routing decisions when traversing the network.
-Note that for network search, you will not query your own data, but only the data of other peers.

-# Get a list of labels and basic summary details about the data you currently have in your local data store.
+# Get label summary details in your local data store

 dirctl list info